LPE Electricity Review & Rates

 LPE Electricity Plans

-Following in the footsteps of numerous other providers, LPE’s Principal Rate comes with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
+Following in the footsteps of numerous other providers, LPE’s plans come with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
 This trend in energy retail appears to be a consequence of criticism of some big discounts that haven’t resulted in the savings consumers might expect.

 Unlike a lot of other providers, LPE does not offer an online sign-up or chat function, and its website doesn’t outwardly display its residential plans – rather it offers up a phone number in which you can ring to follow up.